 Meaning of Sensitivity Analysis

 Sensitivity analysis is a management tool that helps in determining how different values of an independent variable can affect a particular dependent variable.
-It can be useful in wide range of subjects apart from finance, such as engineering, geography, biology, etc.
+It can be useful in a wide range of subjects apart from finance, such as engineering, geography, biology, etc. Let us see in detail the advantages and disadvantages of sensitivity analysis.

 An example of sensitivity analysis can be something like – “What would happen to the price of a bond (dependent variable) if inflation (independent variable) increases by 0.5%?”
-As it tries to answer many what-if questions, it is also called as “what-if analysis”
+As it tries to answer many what-if questions, it is also called a “what-if analysis.”

 There are many advantages and disadvantages to sensitivity analysis as follows: